wso2/docs-ei/en/streaming-integrator/docs/admin/single-node-deployment.md

 Resiliency guarantees the ability to withstand or recover from any system failure and carry out the process without loosing any data.
 Streaming integrator has the capability to achieve above using a broker which can replay data from a certain checkpoint.
 Kafka is one such broker which can configure with wso2 Streaming integrator to achieve said advantage.
-The only addtional configuration which need to be done on SI is the state persistence.
+The only additional configuration which need to be done on SI is the state persistence.For detailed instructions, see <a target="_blank" href="configuring-Database-and-File-System-State-Persistence">state persistence.

 ##![overview](../images/singleNodeDeployment.jpg?)